mdries-zs/findproxyforurl/netscape_documentation.md

 where:

+**url**

+the full URL being accessed.

+**host**

-**url**the full URL being accessed.**host**the hostname extracted from the URL.
+the hostname extracted from the URL.
 This is only for convenience, it is the exact same string as between :// and the first : or / after that.
 The port number is not included in this parameter.
-It can be extracted from the URL when necessary.**ret**(the return value) a string describing the configuration.
+It can be extracted from the URL when necessary.

+**ret**

+(the return value) a string describing the configuration.
 The format of this string is defined below.

 ---

 # Saving the Auto-Config FileSetting the MIME Type

-1. You should save the JavaScript function to file with a  filename extension; for example:
+1. You should save the JavaScript function to file with a .pac filename extension; for example:

-    .pac

 ```
         proxy.pac